Klaus Friedrich Meier | Senior Project Manager | Maier+Vidorno

 First published in the M+V India Insight in May 2009

-To succeed in India, you need a clear market entry strategy India.
-The key factors of this strategy are good analysis and planning – with a lot of patience and commitment!
+To succeed in India, you need a clear market entry strategy for India and a business plan.
+The key factors of this entry strategy for India are good analysis and planning – with a lot of patience and commitment!

-But what is the right strategy to enter a market like India?
+But what is the right entry strategy for India?
 Start with market analysis!

 First and most vital you need rigorous and up-to-date market analysis.
 This determines how attractive the market is for your individual product and pinpoints evolving opportunities and threats.
 Topics should include: market size (current and future), market growth rate, market profitability, industry cost structure, distribution channels, market trends, key success factors and a thorough review of local competitors.
 When you have the market analysis you need to use it to develop a strong business plan – including budget planning at least 5 years.
 What’s in a good business plan?
 The answers to a lot of questions!